 Through the Australian Ambassador for People Smuggling and Human Trafficking, DFAT works closely with the Operation Sovereign Borders (OSB) Joint Agency Task Force to coordinate the international elements of OSB across Government.
 Established in 2013, OSB is a military-led border security operation committed to protecting Australia's borders, combating people smuggling in our region, and preventing people from risking their lives at sea.

 Australia's efforts to combat smuggling and trafficking are complemented by our development and humanitarian programs that work to address the root causes of irregular migration, build the capacity of partner governments to respond human trafficking, and promote safe and legal migration pathways.
 Australia also provides humanitarian funding to the United Nations United Nations High Commissioner for Refugees and International Organisation for Migration to assist displaced people, refugees and asylum seekers.

 Australia is a State party to the United Nations Convention against Transnational Organised Crime (UNTOC) and its Protocol against the Smuggling of Migrants by Land, Sea and Air.

-The Minister for Foreign Affairs and Minister for Women, Senator the Hon.
+The former Minister for Foreign Affairs and former Minister for Women, Senator the Hon.
 Marise Payne, launched Australia’s International Engagement Strategy on Human Trafficking and Modern Slavery: Delivering in partnership on 25 March 2022.